MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 - A database has shipped with your application but must be copied or moved to writeable storage on the mobile device.
 - You need to make a backup or copy of the database.
-- You need to version, move or rename the database file.
+- You need to version, move, or rename the database file.

-In general, moving, renaming or copying a database file is the same process as any other file type with a few additional considerations:
+In general, moving, renaming, or copying a database file is the same process as any other file type with a few additional considerations:

 - All database connections should be closed before attempting to move the database file.
 - If you use [Write-Ahead Logging](#write-ahead-logging), SQLite will create a Shared Memory Access (.shm) file and a (Write Ahead Log) (.wal) file.
 Ensure that you apply any changes to these files as well.